christinecha/connect-the-dots/README.md

 # connect-the-dots
-Simple JS / JQuery app for connecting dots with a responsive board.
+Simple Javascript app for connecting dots with a responsive board.

 1 - Creates an even grid of 30 x 10, responsive to browser size.
 2 - Connects dots as you mouse over them.